-Remove Adjust-A-LinkTM Slings from service if any of the following are visible:
+Remove Adjust-A-Link slings from service if any of the following are visible:

-- A. The rated capacity information is illegible. - B. Knots in any part of the sling. - C. Any evidence of heat or chemical damage, including melting or discoloration. - D. Metal fittings or chain that is cracked, nicked, gouged, stretched, distorted, pitted, corroded, excessively worn, or has weld spatter. - E. Hooks with throat openings increased by more than 15 percent or twisted out of plane more than 10 degrees. - F. Latches on hooks, if provided, should hinge freely and seat properly. - G. Chain links and attachments should hinge freely with adjacent links. - H. Any other visible damage which causes doubt as to the sling strength.
+- A. A rated capacity tag is missing or illegible. - B. Knots in any part of the sling. - C. Any evidence of heat or chemical damage, including melting or discoloration. - D. Metal fittings or chain that is cracked, nicked, gouged, stretched, deformed, pitted, corroded, excessively worn, or has weld spatter. - E. Hooks with throat openings increased by more than 15 percent or twisted out of plane more than 10 degrees. - F. Latches on hooks (if provided), should hinge freely and seat properly. - G. Chain links and attachments should hinge freely with adjacent links. - H. Any other visible damage which causes doubt as to the sling strength.